w3c/wai-tutorials/source/tables/index.html.erb.md

 -   **People using screen readers** can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and reference the associated header cells, so the reader doesn’t lose context.

 -    **Some people use alternative ways to render the data**, for example by using custom stylesheets to display header cells more prominently.
-Techniques like this enable them to change text size and colors, and display the information as lists rather than grids.
-In order to allow alternative renderings, table code needs to be properly structured.
+Techniques like this enable them to change text size and colors and display the information as lists rather than grids.
+The table code needs to be properly structured to allow alternative renderings.